j5oh/synackAPI/README.md

 ## connectToPlatform()
 This method takes connects to the Synack platform and writes the session token to disk.
 It also stays connected by auto-clicking the alert.
+### geckodriver
+This method only been tested with geckodriver/Firefox.
+Chrome has not been tested.
+#### SSL Certificates
+This method will create the directory `~/.synack/selenium.profile`.
+The first time connecting to the SRT Platform, you will be asked to install the cacert.crt file.
+This allows the cert to be permanently stored and used with geckodriver.
 ### Options
 ```
 # Push all synack.py traffic through proxy